How is this substantively different than using an ApplicativeError or MonadError[0] type class?

 Both of these are doable with monads as it is.
 Effects can be more ergonomic.
 But they're also more dynamic, which complicates the implementations.
 Dynamic features are always more costly than static features.

-For example if you were in a meeting with Oracle to try and convince them to invest 100 million dollars for adding algebraic effects to Java and its ecosystem how would you convince them it would have a positive return on investment by providing value to developers.
+For example if you were in a meeting with Oracle to try and convince them to invest 100 million dollars for adding algebraic effects to Java and its ecosystem how would you convince them it would be providing enough value to developers to justify it over some other improvement they may want to do.

 For example, "Writing mocks for tests using algebraic effects is better than using jmock because ..."